ConnectedHomes/hiera-consul/README.md

 You may add more paths as you see fit, using hiera interpolation to create dynamic paths based on facts.

+## Examples

+NB Consul also provides a gui at ``http://<address>:8500/ui`` if you prefer.

+### Classes

+Hiera always attempts to load a hiera_array of 'classes'.

+To include a class called 'users' in all environments (per the consul block above):

+    curl -X PUT -d '["users"]' http://<address>:8500/v1/kv/configuration/common/classes

+### Hiera functions

+If you load a list of users with hiera(users, []) for example.

+To include classes called users and groups in all environments:

+    curl -X PUT -d '["users", "groups"]' http://<address>:8500/v1/kv/configuration/common/classes

+To include (only) support users in the prod environment:

+    curl -X PUT -d '["support_jim", "support_sally"]' http://<address>:8500/v1/kv/configuration/prod/users

+To include (only) dev users in the dev environment:

+    curl -X PUT -d '["dev_saket", "dev_david"]' http://<address>:8500/v1/kv/configuration/dev/users

+To include (only) ops users in all environments:

+    curl -X PUT -d '["ops_justin", "ops_cathy"]' http://<address>:8500/v1/kv/configuration/common/users

+#### Class Parameters

+Once Hiera has found a list of classes, it will attempt to prepopulate the class parameters.

+To include structured data from a file:

+    curl -X PUT -d @<myconfigfile> http://<address>:8500/v1/kv/configuration/common/myconfig

 ## Derivation

 Built substantially on top of lynxman's hiera-consul, with a more complete solution for structured data.